 When user try to open company on the server or on another computer, get an error message is “Cannot find location“.

-Causes for Sage 50 Company file cannot open on Network
+Causes for the Sage 50 Company file cannot open on the Network

 • For local networks, the mapping of Windows is not updated